kermitt2/biblio-glutton/Readme.md

 Once everything has booted up, biblio-glutton will be running at http://localhost:8080 and GROBID will be at http://localhost:8070.

 To load data, you can use the `docker-compose run` command.
 The `data/` directory is mounted inside the container.
 For example, this command will load Crossref data (as described in more detail [below](https://github.com/kermitt2/biblio-glutton#resources)):

     $ docker-compose run biblio java -jar lib/lookup-service-0.2-onejar.jar crossref --input ../../data/crossref-works.2018-09-05.json.xz config/glutton.yml

 You will need to load similarly the other resources, as detailed [here](https://github.com/kermitt2/biblio-glutton#resources).

-__Important Note__: this Docker is a way to test and play with the biblio-glutton service, because all the service components are bundled into one container.
-It might also fit simple needs.
-However, it is not a solution for scaling and deploying a service requiring high performance bibliographic matching, see [this section](https://github.com/kermitt2/biblio-glutton#building-the-bibliographical-data-look-up-and-matching-databases) for more information.

--->

 ### REST API